neopragma/provision-python-dev-ubuntu/README.md

 ### Step 2 - Create VM

 Using the virtualization product you want to use, create a VM and install Ubuntu on it.
+Suggest using ```pythondev``` as the administrator userid and password.

 ### Step 3 - Apply system updates